-Half a million people live in Egypt’s Sinai Peninsula, bordering Israel and the Gaza Strip.
-For decades, they have been governed by a strong security paradigm, and the Camp David accords with Israel – underwritten by billions of dollars in US military aid.
+Half a million people live in Egypt's Sinai Peninsula, bordering the Gaza Strip and Israel.
+For decades, they have been governed by a strong security paradigm, and the Camp David accords with Israel - underwritten by billions of dollars in US military aid.

-Now they are back in the international spotlight because of an increase in militant attacks, arms smuggling and human trafficking.
+Now they are back in the international spotlight because of an increase in attacks by armed groups, arms smuggling and human trafficking.

 When Egyptians took to the streets against Hosni Mubarak's police state in January 2011, the Sinai was no exception.
 But the insurgency here continued long after his ouster, causing worry among some of Egypt’s powerful backers.